damonitor/damonitor.github.io/blog_src/content/en/posts/why_the_heatmap_is_not_showing_the_expected_access_patterns.md

 As of this writing, `damo report heatmap` works as `--draw_range hottest` is given by default.
 Note that that the default behavior could be changed in future.
 Also, `--draw_range` option will be available from v2.7.2.

+Starting from v2.8.7, `damo report heatmap` will support interactive `--address_range` and `--time_range` modification, when `--interactive_edit` option is passed.
+It can also help you explore the huge time/space with the map.

 Wrapup
 ------